 A very interesting concept when analyzing hedge fund portfolios is learning how top portfolio managers allocate their assets under management into their best stock ideas.
 While there is a lot of theory about portfolio allocation, I think one of the best ways to learn is by simply analyzing the portfolio allocation of the best fundamental oriented hedge funds.
 These funds manage billions and have professional teams of fundamental analysts.
 There is nothing better to study a concept than by observing the concept itself.

 I got the last updated (3Q ’12) portfolios from what I consider the best 29 value oriented hedge funds and created an Excel file where I input the % allocation from each fund’s top 15 ideas.
 As you will see, some of them hold more than 15 stocks and others less than 12.
-I simply wanted to answer some specific questions:
+I simply wanted to answer some specific questions:- In average, which % from the whole portfolio each fund allocated to the top 15 ideas ? - How much individual weight they place to the top 5 positions ? - How many ideas do you need to outperfom the market ? - What is best, a concentrated or diversified portfolio ?

 How the research started